 The main supplies that the Group and its service contractors require to operate its business include diesel fuel, tires, and spare parts for its mining equipment.
-The Group buys diesel fuel from Petron Corporation and Phoenix Petroleum Philippines, Inc. and heavy mining equipment such as bulldozers, road graders, excavators, and dump trucks from three (3) manufacturers, Komatsu, Caterpillar and Volvo, through their Philippine distributors Maxima Machineries and Monark and Civic Merchandising.
-In addition, the Group has its own fleet of barges.
-The Group's contractors provide their own mining equipment, supplies, and manpower necessary for the mining operations.
+The Group buys diesel fuel from Petron Corporation and Phoenix Petroleum Philippines, Inc. and heavy mining equipment such as trucks and excavators from three (3) manufacturers, Komatsu, Caterpillar and Volvo, through their Philippine distributors Maxima Machineries and Monark and Civic Merchandising.
+In addition, the Group has its own fleet of barges and heavy mining equipment.
+The Group's contractors provide their own mining equipment and supplies necessary for the mining operations.
 The Group believes that there are a number of alternative suppliers for all of its requirements.